 Our simulations run on PC's with Window XP and Window 7/8 OS equipped with Matlab/Simulink.
 A typical mdl file (a Simulink program) that we build is shown below.
 This example simulates a 6 link robot arm with a fixed base moving from some initial configuration to a commanded configuration.
 In this case, all arm joints are 1dof rotation joints.
 (See Fig. 3 above) The multibody equations of motion specification, mass property, geometry and all desired input/ouput parameters are defined by a model file.
 User defines it through our model editor.
 The xmr01.dll block (an S-function) in the mdl file reads it and executes all dynamics computations during runtime based on it.
 Xmr01.dll also samples user picked parameters for post simulation viewing.
 It is closed-loop connected to the user supplied control system to complete the mdl file.

 We build streamlined mdl files by encapsulating all dynamics computations and i/o processes in one functional block, namely xmr01.dll.
 This dynamics simulation engine has an easy to work with i/o interface to connect it with the user supplied control system.
-In short, these are our design rules:
+In short, our simulation programs:

 Fig.4 A 6 Link Robot Arm Control Simulation